 - The School of Night, 1936, 7. ↩

 - See “Ancient quarrel” and its synonyms (1940’s) and “Ancient quarrel” and its synonyms (1950’s).
-It will take some point to complete the documentation for these decades and then to add it for the ’60s and ’70s as well.
+It will take some time to complete the documentation for these decades and then to add it for the ’60s and ’70s as well.
 Suffice it to note here only that appreciation and study of the plurality of foundations is a red thread running through McLuhan’s work from start to finish. ↩

 - The Ascent from the Maelstrom is, of course, McLuhan’s ano kato play on Poe’s The Descent into the Maelstrom. ↩